Whisky is perfect for any occasion

 A lot of people who watch my Youtube Channel "The Wondering Englishman" seem to hail from the "Land of Down Under".
 And thankfully for them, they not only produce good wine but they also produce good tasty whisky (well at least according to Dr. Nick) - I'm yet to try it - but I hope to try it when I find myself in Tasmania or at least mainland Australia again.

-Hellyers Road 12 year old Single Malt - Available from the Whisky Exchange
+- Available from The Whisky Exchange

 I'm pleased to see Dr Nick reviewed one of my favourite Whiskys "Glenmorangie Signet".
-Ever since I was given a bottle of this for being a best man at a wedding I've had a fondness for this distillery.
+Ever since I was given a bottle of this for being the best man at a wedding I've had a fondness for this distillery.
 Glenmorangie is one of Scotland's most popular whisky's and worthy of anyone's time.
 If you're not convinced have a look at Dr Nick's video on this fantastic whisky.

 Happy Drinking - let me know in the comments below what your favourite whisky is and maybe myself or Dr Nick will try and make a video on just that whisky!